 Manipulate partitions, check disk status and more with GNOME Disks

-If you install second disk you will have to create one or more partitions on it in order to be able to utilize it.
-You can do this using GNOME Disks tool.
+If you install an additional disk you will have to create one or more partitions on it in order to be able to utilize it.
+You can do create partitions using GNOME Disks tool.

 The most important part is identify your disk.
 All storage units will be listed on the left sidebar.
 The disk used as the example is marked with red circle (look at the image).
 Check the model of the disk (blue circle), its size (orange circle) and ensure it is already empty (does not contain any data, yellow circle):

 Light green circle is the app's menu button.

 Create partition by clicking the disk's empty space and clicking the + button:

 Specify the size of the partition, select the file system and assign some name to it.
 In this example, we will use this disk for data storage, hence the name data:

 If you want to encrypt the partition, select the appropriate partition type and specify the password: